FHantke/brave-browser-wiki/Private-CDN.md

 # When NOT to use the Private CDN

 If your service **accepts data from users** and needs to strip the IP addresses, then the Private CDN is **not** for you.
 Use a TCP load-balancer instead.
+(See some [internal docs](https://github.com/brave/devops/wiki/Spectrum-configuration) about our typical config.)

 If the content you're serving is the **same for all users** then the nature of the request/response doesn't need to be hidden and so all you need to do is strip the IP address.